How does Tracing Work?

 Last updated

-There are four key components within tracing - Instrumentation, Exporter, Protocol, and Collector.
-We've built all four of these within our tracing tool so it is easy to start troubleshooting your application and surfacing issues.
+There are five key components within tracing - Instrumentation, Span Processor, Exporter, Protocol, and Collector.
+We've built all of these within our tracing tools to make it easy to troubleshoot your application and surface issues.

 In order for an application to emit traces for analysis, the application must be instrumented.
 Your application can be manually or automatically instrumented.

 Batch Processor - Used for product deployments, this is non-blocking for your application.
-We default to batch for register otel
+We default to batch when we register your instrumentation to reduce latency.

 OpenTelemetetry Protocol (or OTLP for short) is the means by which traces arrive from your application to the Arize collector.
 Arize currently supports OTLP over GRPC.